agile-samurai/AF-demo/functional-tests/README.md

  1. Go to the `functional-test` directory
  2. Run `npm install`
- 5. Run `npm run webdriver:update`
+ 3. Run `npm run webdriver:update`
- 6. Run `npm run protractor` to run the test
+ 4. Run `npm run protractor:local` to run the tests locally.
+This will run against the application locally at `http://localhost:9091/`
+ 5. Run `npm run protractor:baseUrl <targetUrl>` where the targetUrl is the URL you want to run tests against.
+ The syntax looks like this `npm run protractor:baseUrl www.example.com`.

  Framework Architecture